Children’s centre volunteers offer one-to-one or group support with:

 1 x 2 hours session a week for 8 weeks plus welcome week (crèche induction & course intro week)

-Delivered by parents for parents, gives co-parenting couples peer to peer support and space to share the challenges of “being a parents together” and working as an effective co-parenting team.
+Delivered by parents for parents, gives co-parenting couples peer to peer support and space to share the challenges of 'being parents together' and working as an effective co-parenting team.

-The programme targets Co-Parents/Carers with children aged 2-5, Level 2 families with an emerging identified need for behaviour management and Families who have received previous parenting programme intervention with little/no impact.
+The programme targets co-parents and carers with children aged 2 to 5, for families who need additional/extra help with emerging identified need for behaviour management and families who have received previous parenting programme intervention with little or no impact.

 - Session 4: Valuing our child, avoiding ‘labels’ and describing behaviour, using descriptive praise to change behaviour